Schrausser/Velho-s-Cosmographia-tables/velho_tab01.md

-Translation of the heading text for Velho's model of the Universe.
+Translation of the *heading text* for Velho's model of the Universe.
 ~~~
 portugues	FIGURA DOS CORPOS CELESTES
 deutsch		Darstellung der Himmelskörper.
 english		Picture of the celestial bodies.
 ~~~
-Display and translation of the names of the celestial bodies.
+Display and translation of the names of the *celestial bodies*.
 ~~~
 Texto em portogues	deutsch		english